sparrow217/CSCI4900001-github-repot/installationInstructions.md

 - mysql -u username -p database_name < file.sql
 - After running the previous command, the database will be copied to local ubuntu instance in VMWare.
 - Then run the follwoing: pip install numpy
 - Then run the follwoing : pip install tensorflow
+- copy or save the file issues.py from the repository CSCI4900001-github-repot on GitHub( https://github.com/sparrow217/CSCI4900001-github-repot).
+The location of the issues.py file on GitHub is CSCI4900001-github-repot/issues/
+- Take the previously copied/saved issues.py file and copy it to the VMWare Ubuntu VMware instance desktop.
+- Then run the following commands on the Ubuntu terminal
+- chmod 777 issues.py
+- python ./test.py